abnerpersio/bedrock-api/README.md

 - [ ] How E2E cryptography works
 - [ ] Is it possible to work with E2E in this app?
 - [ ] What more modules can I add to the app for better security exploration?

+### Work in progress

+See what is happening and my newest changes at the branch `develop`